Vicomtech/RailSceneSet/README.md

 The RailSceneSet dataset was generated employing the CARLA Simulator, on Unreal Engine 4.
 The dataset was generated as part of the work presented in the paper "Scenario-Based Validation of Automated Train Systems Using a 3D Virtual Railway Environment".
 The paper is to be published in the 26th IEEE International Conference on Intelligent Transportation Systems (ITSC 2023).

+# Citation

+If you use the RailSceneSet dataset in your research, publications, or academic work, please cite the following paper:

+> J. A. I. de Gordoa et al., "Scenario-Based Validation of Automated Train Systems Using a 3D Virtual Railway Environment," 2023 IEEE 26th International Conference on Intelligent Transportation Systems (ITSC), Bilbao, Spain, 2023, pp. 5072-5077, doi: 10.1109/ITSC57777.2023.10421931.

 # Contact